Ven0me/Ven0me/README.md

-- 👋 Hi, I’m @Ven0me
+👋 Hi, I’m @Ven0me
-- 👀 I’m interested in Web Developering
-- 🌱 I’m currently learning React.js
+🐍 Python Developer
-- 💞️ I’m looking to collaborate on GitHub
-- 📫 How to reach me mahdidarabi790@gmail.com
+🌱 Currently learning Advanced Python, Automation, and AI 💞️ Looking to collaborate on Python projects on GitHub 📫 Reach me at: mahdidarabi790@gmail.com

 <!---
 Ven0me/Ven0me is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.